It doesn’t have to be that way. Take these steps to get your snooze on.

 Steroid nasal sprays.
 Their role is to stop your immune system from overreacting to allergy triggers.
 They may take a while to work, but they're often the first medicine recommended to help prevent symptoms.

 Antihistamines.
 Use them to dry up your runny nose and postnasal drip.
-Keep an eye out for side effects like dizziness, blurred vision, and a "hangover effect" that makes you sleepy the next morning.
+Keep an eye out for side effects like dizziness, dry mouth and throat, and a "hangover effect" that makes you sleepy the next morning.
 Don’t use them long-term, either.

 Nasal decongestant sprays.
 They clear your stuffy nose, but don’t use them for more than 3 days.
 After that, they can make you more stopped up.